Missions of the Month-May

 FUMC Good Samaritan Fund-Special Giving Opportunity May 30

-The last Sunday of the months with five Sundays, the Frankfort UMC accepts donations to its Good Samaritan Fund.
+On the last Sunday of the month with five Sundays, the Frankfort UMC accepts donations to its Good Samaritan Fund.
 Donations to this fund help folks in our local community with essential needs such as food, gasoline, Benzie Bus passes, etc.

 Frankfort High School now has a student-built food pantry program